 How to choose Gardening Shoes

 It can be quite tricky when it comes to choosing the right thing to wear on your feet in the garden.
 Its an investment that needs to make sense whether you are a serious gardener or allotment keeper or even someone who like me has had a tiny but important patch to tend.
-There are all manner of details to consider so lets go through a few of them and consider the options.
+There are all manner of details to consider with gardening shoes so lets go through a few of them and consider the options.

 Make sure your garden shoes fit properly